 Elysium Beach Resort

 Spoil yourself with a luxury hotel in Cyprus and stay at the Elysium Beach Resort, one of the best 5 Star Hotels in Cyprus.
-You can book the Elysium beach resort with Jet2 Holidays and get yourself a great holiday deal for winter.
+You can book the Elysium beach resort in advance and get yourself a great holiday deal for winter.
 The Elysium Beach Resort is a most luxurious stay in Paphos, with swimming pools, private beach, spa and fine dining.

 It’s perfect as a couple’s romantic getaway in Cyprus and has a huge range of facilities and amenities.
-Winter is a great time to stay at this resort as hotels are often cheaper during the off-peak season in Cyprus, so you can get yourself a great deal on an extravagant hotel.
+Winter is a great time to stay at this resort as hotels are often cheaper during the off-peak season in Cyprus, so you can get yourself a great deal on a Luxury Cyprus hotel.

 The rooms are air-conditioned and are fitted with a large flat screen TV, there is also a minibar, safety box, free toiletries and hairdryer.
 The rooms all have a private bathroom and feature contemporary furnishings and sleek design.